isomerpages/moe-westwoodpri/_administration/Canteen Matters/School Canteen Advertisement.md

 Immediate to 31 Dec 2023
 (Subsequently, new contract starts from January to December, on a yearly basis).

+(2) Hot Drinks &amp; Snacks stall
+From September to 31 December 2023
+(Subsequently, new contract starts from January to December, on a yearly basis).

 **Application Requirements**<br>
 * Applicant must be a Singapore Citizen or Singapore Permanent Resident.
 * Able to provide good service and quality food at reasonable prices.